nathmo/JellyfinSetup/README.md

 # Server setup

-I assume you have a server with at least 16 Gb of RAM and at least 2TB of storage with portainer installed (if not, read this : )
+I assume you have a server with at least 16 Gb of RAM and at least 2TB of storage with portainer installed (and a static IP address of a domain name with dynDNS) (if not, read this : https://github.com/nathmo/Quartz64_NAS)

 this is the config that you can paste into portainer. the things you might want to know about / tune :